infernojs/inferno/README.md

 [![MPL-2.0](https://img.shields.io/npm/l/inferno.svg?style=flat-square)](https://github.com/trueadm/inferno/blob/master/LICENSE.md)
 [![NPM Version](https://img.shields.io/npm/v/inferno.svg?style=flat-square)](https://www.npmjs.com/package/inferno)

-Inferno is an isomorphic library for building user interfaces with high performance (crucial when targeting mobile devices).
+Inferno is an isomorphic library for building user interfaces with high performance, which is crucial when targeting mobile devices.
 Unlike typical virtual DOM libraries like React, Mithril, Cycle and Om, Inferno uses intelligent compile-time techniques to separate static and dynamic content.
-This allows Inferno to only "diff" renders that have content that changes.
+This allows Inferno to only "diff" renders that have dynamic values.

 In addition to this, we've painstakingly optimized the code to ensure there is as little overhead as possible.
-We believe that Inferno is currently the fastest virtual DOM implementation on out there - as shown by some of our [benchmarks](#benchmarks).
+We believe that Inferno is currently the fastest virtual DOM implementation out there - as shown by some of our [benchmarks](#benchmarks).
 Inferno is all about performance, whilst keeping a robust API that replicates the best features from libraries such as React.

-In principle, Inferno is compatible with the standard React API, allowing for painless transition from React to Inferno in most use cases.
-Furthermore Inferno has a Babel plugin allowing JSX syntax to transpile to optimised Inferno virtual DOM.
+In principle, Inferno is compatible with the standard React API, allowing painless transition from React to Inferno.
+Furthermore, Inferno has a Babel plugin allowing JSX syntax to transpile to optimised Inferno virtual DOM.

 ## Key Features

-- one of the fastest front-end frameworks for rendering UI in the DOM
+- One of the fastest front-end frameworks for rendering UI in the DOM
-- components have a similar API to React ES2015 components with `inferno-component`
+- Components have a similar API to React ES2015 components with `inferno-component`
-- stateless components are fully supported and have more usability thanks to Inferno's [hooks](#hooks) system
+- Stateless components are fully supported and have more usability thanks to Inferno's [hooks](#hooks) system
-- isomorphic/universal for easy server-side rendering with `inferno-server`
+- Isomorphic/universal for easy server-side rendering with `inferno-server`

 ## Benchmarks